-- 1. Task or worklist the physician to request that the chart be unsealed, explain why you need to access the patient's Netcare profile and request that they respond to the task if they agree with you unsealing the chart. - 2.
-If the physician agrees, select "Direct Patient Care Clinical Need" as the reason on the list.
-Document and close the EMR task/worklist that you unsealed the Netcare profile with the doctor's permission. - 3.
-If the physician provides verbal permission, create a task or worklist to document the reason the chart was accessed and that physician permission was received verbally.
+- 1. Task or worklist the PCP to explain why you need to access the patient's Netcare profile and request that they respond if they agree with you unsealing the chart. - 2.
+If the PCP agrees, select "Direct Patient Care Clinical Need" as the reason on the list.
+Document and close the EMR task/worklist that you unsealed the Netcare profile with the PCP's permission. - 3.
+If the PCP provides verbal permission, create a task or worklist to document the reason the chart was accessed and that PCP permission was received verbally.

-Section 2: Introduction to Care Coordination, Outreach, Tracking your Work and Reporting
+Section 2: Introduction to Care Coordination, Outreach, and Reporting

-The most important part of the PCCA role is to support primary care providers and their teams by finding patients in the EMR who are due for care or preventative health screening who are not coming to the clinic and inviting them for an appointment with the appropriate team member.
+The most important part of the PCCA role is to find patients in the EMR who are due for care or preventative health screening and book them appointments or offer screening requisitions.

 The PCCA role is an outreach role, which means you will spend a great deal of time attempting to contact and speak with patients.
-You must always be friendly and professional because you are representing the physician, clinic, and ESPCN.
+You must always be friendly and professional because you are representing the PCP, clinic, and ESPCN.